 The Board has created a Corporate Governance and Human Capital Committee (the "Committee") to assist the Board in fulfilling its responsibilities relating to matters of compensation, human resources and corporate governance.
-The Committee is composed of three independent members who are Mr. Alain Tremblay (the Chair), Mr. Sylvain Dumoulin and Ms. Caroline Bérubé.
-For more information on their skills and biographies, please refer to their respective biographies in Section 3.2 and the Skill Matrix under Schedule A hereto.
+The Committee is composed of three independent members who are Mr. Alain Tremblay (the Chair), and Mmes.
+Caroline Bérubé and Anne Le Breton.
+For more information on their skills, please refer to their respective biographies in Section 3.2 and the Skill Matrix under Schedule A hereto.